yinshihu6/yinshihu.github.io/index.md

 •	Attended 2020 Surface Analysis Technology Seminar, and the third author of the poster Finite Element Analysis Based on Electrostatic Force Microscopy Subsurface Imaging Technology which won the outstanding poster award of this conference.

 ### Hardware Design Based on the Remote Alarm System                            Nov.
 2018 – Jun.
 2020

-*Outstanding Undergraduate Thesis Project of School of Physics; Chinese National Patent; Advisor: Dr. Guocong Lin and Dr. Xidong Ding.*
+*Outstanding Undergraduate Thesis Project of School of Physics; Chinese National Patent*

 •	Designed the schematic and the PCB of the hardware circuit.